 Today I’m going to share with you my signature homemade dog biscuit and treat recipe.
 These biscuits are absolutely loaded with vitamins, minerals, protein and other nutritious goodies aimed to help your dog stay healthy and tail waggingly happy.

 You’ll notice in the recipe that it does not call for grinding up vitamins or adding concentrated supplements.
-You’ll notice in the recipe that it does not call for grinding up vitamins or adding concentrated supplements.
-And while you probably wouldn’t want to eat these as the flavor is specifically tailored to the refined palate of a dog, these dog treats are safe for human consumption as they are basically just really crunchy, very smelly granola bars.
+And, while you probably wouldn’t want to eat these biscuits, as the flavor is specifically tailored to the refined palate of a dog, these dog treats are safe for human consumption as they are basically just really crunchy, very smelly granola bars.

-1 x Packet – Knox Unflavored Gelatin – Our primary bonding and hardening agent in the recipe.
-Gelatin provides a number of great benefits and is great for joints, hair and nails.
+1 x Packet Knox Unflavored Gelatin – Our primary bonding and hardening agent in the recipe.
+The glucosamine in the gelatin lends a number of great health benefits and can help maintain a dog’s joints, fur and nails.
 You can substitute for 1 egg in a pinch.

 3 TBSP Tiparos Fish Sauce – Supplies both vitamins and aroma.
 My personal go to brand is Tiparos.
 But there a number of other great brands out there and whatever you have on hand it likely fine.
 It lacks the nutritional benefit, but you can substitute for Beef Bouillon in a pinch or if you finds the odor offensive.